Frumph/comic-easel/readme.txt

 = 1.3.12 =
-make it so the chapter dropdown doesn't show empty chapters it just doesn't work check for 404 pages for the thumbnail casthover and comblogpost widgets and do not execute if it's a 404 page
+make it so the chapter dropdown doesn't show empty chapters it just doesn't work check for 404 pages for the thumbnail casthover and comblogpost widgets and do not execute if it's a 404 page added constants-checking to disable features for developers who do not want their users have access

 = 1.3.11 =